mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 You can find the Angular and the React parsers of `@mlx/parser` [here](https://github.com/mgechev/mlx/tree/master/packages/parser) <sup>[10]</sup>.

 Both parsers perform static analysis.
 The Angular parser uses an abstraction on top of the Angular compiler - [ngast](https://github.com/mgechev/ngast) <sup>[11]</sup>.
-For now, the React parser relies on a lot of conventions.
+For now, the React parser relies on a lot of syntactical conventions.
 It's built on top of TypeScript.

 ## `@mlx/clusterize`

 The final package that we're going to cover is the clusterization algorithm.
 As input, it accepts:

 - `bundleGraph: Graph` - a weighted bundle page graph which is the result of the transformation of the weighed page graph.
 - `modules: Module[]` - since the `bundleGraph` can represent only a partial part of the entire application (because of limited information from Google Analytics, for example), we need the entry points of the lazy-loaded chunks and their parents to be provided separately.
-That's the `modules` argument.
+This is the bundle page graph that we defined above.
 - `n: number` - `n` is the minimum number of chunks that we want to get at the end of the clusterization algorithm.

 Once this information is available, the clusterization algorithm will: